 - 1. The Evacuation Director acts as the liaison with the responding emergency service, EH&S, and others in the event of a building emergency.
 In their absence, the alternates are responsible for carrying out the requirements.
 If an emergency happens when these members of the department are not available, the most senior employee will have decision-making authority.
-A contact person, appointed by the advisor of each research group, is responsible for laboratories and work areas (See Appendices A and B).
+A contact person, appointed by the advisor of each research group, is responsible for laboratories and work areas (see Appendices A and B).
 Any possible problem areas should be reported to responding emergency personnel. - 2.
-For a community wide event (Level III), the Evacuation Director or an alternate will establish contact with their Unit Response Center if their department/building has one.
+For a community-wide event (Level III), the Evacuation Director or an alternate will establish contact with their Unit Response Center (URC) if their department/building has one.
 Otherwise contact the UW Emergency Operations Center (EOC) directly.
-The first location for the EOC at the UW Tower 4333 Brooklyn Room C-140.
-The secondary location is in room L-135 at Lander Hall.
-Contact will be established by normal phone system (9-1-1), single line phones or runners. - 3.
-Refer to Checklist 1 on the following page for a detailed list of the Evacuation Director duties and responsibilities.
+The first location for the EOC at the UW Tower, 4333 Brooklyn, Room C-140.
+The secondary location is in room 106 at Poplar Hall.
+Contact will be established by normal phone system (9-1-1), single-line phones or runners. - 3.
+Refer to Checklist 1 on page 10 for a detailed list of the Evacuation Director's duties and responsibilities.